Quickstart: Getting started with RADNAC

 For this step you will need the public IP addresses that your Internet connection is assigned.

-From the managed application page navigate the menu on the left and click on the Add button at the top to start the wizard.
-For the values provide a name for your wireless equipment (eg. wifi), add the CIDRs comma separated to the ‘IP Addresses’ box and leave at their defaults ‘Intranet’ (enabled) and ‘Roles’ (‘Client’ only).
-Now click on the Next button at the bottom of the page.
-Review the configuration and then click on the Submit button.
+From the web user interface, click on the RADIUS Devices tab and then the Add button at the top right.
+For the values requested, provide a name for your wireless equipment (eg. wifi), add your public IP address(es) comma separated into the ‘IP Addresses’ box and leave at their defaults ‘Intranet’ (enabled) and ‘Roles’ (‘Client’ only).

 Creating a user in RADNAC

-Do not use any of your existing passwords here, this demo is geared to you kicking the tires as quickly as possible and a later guide below walks your though securing how your passwords are transmitted; this is the s(ecure) in https.
+| Do not use any existing passwords known to you here.
+This demo aims to allow you to get RADNAC running as quickly as possible and a later guide will walk you though securing how your passwords are transmitted (the ‘S(ecure)’ in ‘HTTPS’). |

 Installing the demo server certificate in RADNAC